LetMyPeopleCode/InterviewQuestions/Rosetta Code - 24 game/README.md

   // nope, lets continue and build a set of all the possible operations let opsSet = [];
   opsCombos(numStr.length - 1, ["+","-","*","/"], opsSet);
-  // too tired to make a non-brittle parens set - only works for 4 char num strings let parens = [[0,4],[2,6],[4,8],[0,6],[2,8],''];
+  // too tired to make a parens set enumerator function let parens = [[0,4],[2,6],[4,8],[0,6],[2,8],''];
-  //join nums and get full set of num combos nums = allCombos(nums.join('')) for(let i in nums){
+  //join nums and get full set of num combos nums = allCombos(nums.join(''))
+  // test the sets
+  for(let i in nums){
     let res = makeExpr(nums[i],opsSet,parens);
     if(res !== "none") return res;